 Attendance: Attendance in Class and Discussion sections is optional, but very strongly encouraged.
 Attendance in discussion sections will gain you extra credit.
-You simply will not do well in the course if you do not put in significant effort.

 Academic integrity: All suspicions of academic misconduct will be reported to the Academic Integrity Office according to university policy.